Deontic Argumentation

-The primary motivation for our research is related to limitations in some popular argumentation semantics as applied to deontic logic, such as grounded and stable semantics.
+The primary motivation for our research lies in limitations of some popular argumentation semantics as applied to deontic logic, such as grounded and stable semantics.
 These semantics inadequately handle weak permissions.
 These methods often prevent justifications for weak permission due to their inherent limitations in conflict resolution, notably when multiple deontic rules apply simultaneously.
 To address these limitations, we propose an argumentation semantics that effectively incorporates weak permission by allowing a more nuanced evaluation of arguments.
 Our approach ensures that both obligations and permissions are considered robustly within argumentative frameworks, promoting a balance between legal precision and interpretative flexibility.

 The next sections will explore how formal argumentation frameworks can enhance our ability to navigate the complexities of deontic logic in contexts like these.
 The layout of the paper is as follows.
 Section \ref{sec:intuitions} addresses the challenges of deontic argumentation, particularly focusing on weak permission and its theoretical nuances.
 In Section \ref{sec:background}, we introduce the notion of Deontic Argumentation Theory and recall the results of \cite{weakpermission} for weak permission under the grounded semantics.
-Section \ref{sec:new} presents our new argumentation semantics tailored for weak permission.
+Section \ref{sec:new} presents our new argumentation semantics tailored for weak permission. \rnew{In Section \ref{sec:discussion}, we discuss the implications of our findings and how they contribute to the broader field of deontic argumentation}.
 Lastly, Section \ref{sec:related} reviews related work in the domain, and Section \ref{sec:conclusion} summarises our findings and contributions.